 OFFER SOLIDS ONCE A DAY Nurse or bottle-feed your young ’un first, then give him cereal.
 At this point your peewee is only going to take a few mouthfuls, so don’t push him any further if he’s not showing interest.
 If he’s completely unenthusiastic about it, give it to him on alternate days or wait a week before trying again.

 ENCOURAGE SELF-FEEDING And tolerate the mess he makes!
 “Give him a spoon if he shows interest and feed him in between his own attempts,” suggests Dr Sinnathamby.
 This will not only be a great source of entertainment, but he’ll also learn to hone his pincer grasp which will come in handy when you introduce finger foods at a later stage.
-Always remember that feeding can be a time for bonding for the both of you and you will experience more together!
+Always remember that feeding can be a time for bonding for the both of you!